George Copeland: Education and early career (1882-1903)

+Copeland and Debussy

+On January 15, 1904, Copeland gave one of the earliest-known performance of Debussy's piano works in the United States, playing the Deux Arabesques at Steinert Hall in Boston.
+Copeland was not the first to perform Debussy in the United States; that honor went to Helen Hopekirk, a Scottish pianist who programmed the Deux Arabesques in Boston in 1902.
+A survey of his programs shows that from the first time he programmed the Deux arabesques, he performed at least one work of Debussy at every recital he played for the remainder of his life.

-In 1911, he met Debussy in Paris and spent four months studying with the composer, discussing and playing all of Debussy's piano works.
+In 1911, he met Debussy in Paris and spent several months studying with the composer, discussing and playing all of Debussy's piano works.
 This was a turning point in Copeland's life; until his death 60 years later, Copeland would recall his time with Debussy with the greatest affection and reverence, both in print and in conversation with friends.
 In 1913, Copeland gave the following account of their discussions:

 "I have never heard anyone play the piano in my life who understood the tone of every note as you do," remarked Debussy.
 "Come again tomorrow."
 This seemed praise indeed and I did go tomorrow.
 I found him much more genial than on my first visit, and then I went time after time, until finally I was with him about twice a week for three months.
-I bought new copies of his works, which he marked for me; I played his works and he criticised my work and showed me what to do and how to do it.
+I bought new copies of his works, which he marked for me; I played his works and he criticized my work and showed me what to do and how to do it.
 In the end, he admitted that I played him just as he wanted to be played and represented to the people.